How To Get the Most Out Of Online Therapy - Find Your Therapist Today

 The best online therapy services will have a wide variety of therapists who you can choose to work with, with a variety of specialties, backgrounds, and genders.
 Some services, like Regain, match you with a licensed counselor based on your wants and needs for therapy.
 Still, if you feel the match is not a good fit, you always have the freedom to switch to a different counselor who you feel is better suited for you.
 When it comes to finding the right therapist, it is okay to be picky.
 Do not settle for a therapist that you feel cannot help you accomplish your goals.

 Some online therapy services will have you schedule a 30 minute or hour-long session with your therapist as you would for an in-person session.
 Others are 24-hour services, in which you have an ongoing dialogue with your therapist and can update them on how you are feeling at any time of the day.
 Often, online therapy will be a mix of both formats.
 You will schedule certain times to have a long talk with your therapist but can also contact them at any time if something comes up.

 Regardless of which form of online therapy you choose, it is important to prioritize time to work with your therapist.
 Once you decide to work with an online therapist, figure out when in your day or week you can carve out some time to dedicate to your online therapy.
 You may decide a certain day of the week is when you want to do one, long update, or you may want to write a shorter message to your therapist every evening.

 Whatever you choose, make the time you chat with your therapist your "me" time.
 If you live with other people, ask them not to bother you while you plan to chat with your therapist.
-This way, you can fully focus on your conversation, and make sure you can communicate everything that is on your mind.
+This way, you can fully focus on your conversation, and make sure you can communicate everything that is on your mind with online therapy.